Madison in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Agriculture • Animals • Education • Science & Medicine.
 In addition, it is included in the University of Wisconsin series list.
 A significant historical year for this entry is 1893.

 Location.
 43° 4.505′ N, 89° 24.906′ W. Marker is in Madison, Wisconsin, in Dane County.
-Marker is on Linden Drive, 0.1 miles west of Babcock Drive, on the left when traveling west.
+It is on Linden Drive 0.1 miles west of Babcock Drive, on the left when traveling west.
 The marker is in front of the Stock Pavilion on the University of Wisconsin campus.
 Touch for map.
 Marker is at or near this postal address: 1675 Linden Drive, Madison WI 53706, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Discovering Vitamins and Trace Minerals (within shouting distance of this marker); Preventing Endemic Goiter (within shouting distance of this marker); Understanding Immunity (about 400 feet away, measured in a direct line); Revolutionizing Animal Reproduction (about 500 feet away); Disease-Resistant Plants (about 500 feet away); First Reliable Test of Milk Quality (about 500 feet away); The Land Ethic (about 600 feet away); Mass Production of Penicillin (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Discovering Vitamins and Trace Minerals (within shouting distance of this marker); Preventing Endemic Goiter (within shouting distance of this marker); Understanding Immunity (about 400 feet away, measured in a direct line); Revolutionizing Animal Reproduction (about 500 feet away); Disease-Resistant Plants (about 500 feet away); First Reliable Test of Milk Quality (about 500 feet away); The Land Ethic (about 600 feet away); Mass Production of Penicillin (about 700 feet away).
 Touch for a list and map of all markers in Madison.

-Photographed By William J. Toman, June 25, 2010
+Photographed by William J. Toman, June 25, 2010

 3. Agricultural Hall